 Degree Audits can be accessed and printed by selecting the “Student Advisement Degree Audit” link in your CUNY Portal.
 If your desired major is currently not reflected on your audit, use the “What if” function to create a revised audit.
-Further instructions can be obtained here.
+Further instructions can be obtained on the degreeworks page.

 AdvisorTrac is currently only being used to offer appointments for students assigned to CAAS for their advisement needs.
 If you are assigned to an academic department or school, please visit the faculty office hours page to view the current schedule of faculty mentor office hours.